davisrukitis/rrm25-poi/README.md

-# Rimi Riga Marathon 2025 Points of Interest and Course routes
+# RRM 2025 POI's and Course routes